What Are Privacy and Obscure Glasses?

 Glass Block

 Prefabricated glass block windows combine enhanced privacy with ease of installation.
-However, not all glass brick patterns are completely private – make sure you choose patterns that are appropriate to their location.
+However, not all glass brick patterns are completely private – make sure you choose patterns that are appropriate for their location.

 Stained or Leaded Glass